Adelaide Paediatric Dentistry provides care in all aspects of paediatric dentistry.

 - Preventive care such as oral hygiene and cleaning, fissure sealants, fluoride treatments and sports mouthguards

 - Comprehensive management of dental caries in infants, young children and adolescents

-- Comprehensive management of development defects of enamel such as Molar Hypomineralisation, Molar Incisor Hypomineralisation and developmental defects of primary teeth
+- Comprehensive management of developmental defects of enamel such as Molar Hypomineralisation, Molar Incisor Hypomineralisation and developmental defects of primary teeth

 - Extractions of primary and permanent teeth